 Melissa holds a Bachelor of Music degree from The Cleveland Institute of Music and a Master of Music degree from the University of Michigan School of Music, where she studied flute performance.
 Melissa’s primary teachers include Veronica Mascaro, Amy Porter, and Joshua Smith.
 She has performed under several prestegious conductors including Leonard Slatkin and Franz Welser-Möst.
 Mrs. Freilich can be heard on the 2005 Grammy Award winning recording of William Bolcolm’s Songs of Innocence and Experience.

-Mrs. Freilich has been teaching privately for twenty years.
+Mrs. Freilich has been teaching privately for over twenty years.
 She has coached chamber music at Cleveland Heights High School and was on the teaching staff at Dexter and Belleville Public Schools in Michigan.
 Mrs. Freilich held the position of Graduate Student Instructor at the University of Michigan.
 She served on the faculty of Hallahan Catholic Girl’s High School and Kennedy Kendrick High School.
-Melissa is currently Director of the Wissahickon Summer Pops.
+Melissa formerly directed the Wissahickon Summer Pops.
 Mrs. Freilich maintains a thriving flute studio in the Upper Dublin area.
-He students perform with the Philadelphia Youth Orchestra, the Youth Orchestra of Bucks County, and Delaware County Youth Orchestra the Delaware Valley Young Musicians Orchestra, and have represented their schools in Montco Band, Bux-Mont Honors Band, and PMEA District, Region and State Festivals.
+Her students perform with the Philadelphia Youth Orchestra, the Youth Orchestra of Bucks County, and Delaware County Youth Orchestra, the Delaware Valley Young Musicians Orchestra, and have represented their schools in Montco Band, Bux-Mont Honors Band, and PMEA District, Region and State Festivals.

 Private lessons are an essential part of a thorough musical education.
-Melissa is experienced in training flutists ranging from very young beginners to college students and adults.
-Lessons are offered in demanding yet caring environment, and lesson plans and expectations are catered to students’ individual abilities and goals.
+Melissa Freilich is experienced in training flutists and piccolo players ranging from very young beginners to college students and adults.
+Lesson plans and expectations are catered to students’ individual abilities and goals.

 Students typically meet with Melissa on a weekly basis.
-Thirty-minute lessons are recommended for beginners whereas older students, typically with 3 years or more experience, are encouraged to elect a one-hour lesson.
+30 minute lessons are recommended for beginners whereas more advanced students may elect a 45 or 60 minute lesson.
 Scheduling is as flexible as possible and may be adjusted as conflicts arise.
+Lessons take place in Mrs. Freilich's home studio in Fort Washington, PA.

-Students are encouraged to participate in studio recitals, studio flute choir, and to seek outside performance opportunities.
-Please feel free to contact Melissa with questions or to set up a meeting.
+Students are encouraged to participate Mrs. Freilich's studio recitals, studio flute choir, and to seek outside performance opportunities.
+Please feel free to contact Mrs. Freilich with questions or to set up a meeting.

 Feel free to reach out with any questions, inquiries, or to get started with your first lesson.